HazarBoughanmi/GPAO-Application-/README.md

 -Less working time by eliminating paper use

--Trace time consumed by the supervisor: the duration of the operation, the start and end dates, the time missing to prepare the necessary resources
+-Trace time consumed by operator: the duration of the operation, the start and end dates, the time missing to prepare the necessary resources

 step1:Bizagi Modelling